 This dish actually evolved after I lived in Milan, Italy.
 At that time, my favorite dish to order was Cotoletta alla Milanese, which is a slice of bone-in veal loin that’s pounded thin, breaded, and fried in butter.
 It is a typical dish found across the region of Lombardy that’s most likely derived from Wiener Schnitzel.
 During warmer months, many restaurants also top this dish with a tasty tomato salad; I found the combination of a crispy, tender chop and juicy tomatoes intoxicating.
 When I returned to North America, I did my best to try to replicate it, but it was virtually impossible to find bone-in veal chops anywhere, and it just didn’t work well with veal scallopini.
 I ultimately decided to try using boneless, breaded chicken breasts topped with tomatoes and arugula, and I’ve been making it the same way ever since.

 I know it may sound redundant that I keep preaching fresh, seasonal ingredients, but this is truly what makes Italian food so good.
 The tomatoes used in this recipe should be very fresh and sweet, the arugula crisp and peppery.
-I dress the tomato mixture with a little minced garlic, olive oil, lemon, salt and pepper, and then serve the dish with additional lemon wedges—the additional citrus really helps the flavors pop.
+I dress the tomato mixture with a little minced garlic, olive oil, lemon, salt and pepper, and then serve the dish sprinkled with blue cheese crumbles.

 - 4 Cups Stale Bread Cubes